shahwar92/M1_Medicine_Record_System/README.md

 | `4_TestPlanAndOutput` | Documents with test plans and procedures |
 | `5_Report` |  Project Report |
 | `6_ImagesAndVideos` | working steps of mini project |
+## Challenges Faced and How Was It Overcome

+1. **compilation error:** installed the gcc msys64 mingw64 properly.
+2. **Makefile:** To overcome this problem use tab instead of space.
+3. **Unity testing:** Initially a few testcases did not pass, to overcome this issue debugging of program was performed.